Puttrix/shop404/docs/PORTAINER.md

 - No tags firing: Check `/config.json` shows the expected envs and confirm Consent Mode is granted in the app banner (GA4) and that `cookies_*` events have fired / Matomo consent is remembered

 ### Pull vs Build (stack updates)
-- Error: `pull access denied for mockshop ... requested access to the resource is denied`
+- Error: `pull access denied for shop404 ... requested access to the resource is denied`
-  - Cause: The stack defines `image: mockshop:latest` but it’s built locally (not published).
+  - Cause: The stack defines `image: shop404:latest` but it’s built locally (not published).
 Using “Pull and redeploy” runs `docker compose pull`, which tries to pull from a registry and fails.
   - Fix options:
     - Preferred: Use “Update the stack” or let GitOps auto‑update redeploy the stack, which will build from source (this repo’s compose includes `pull_policy: build`).
-    - Or publish to a registry (e.g., `ghcr.io/you/mockshop:TAG`), update `image:` accordingly, and then “Pull and redeploy” will work.
+    - Or publish to a registry (e.g., `ghcr.io/you/shop404:TAG`), update `image:` accordingly, and then “Pull and redeploy” will work.
     - Avoid “Pull and redeploy” for stacks that build images from source and aren’t using a registry.

 ## Deploying From GitHub Container Registry (GHCR)